 Using your senses is the best way to figure out whether or no the shrimp is still good.
 Smell the shrimp before you purchase it.
 Since you can't smell shrimp through plastic packaging, it's safer to buy fresh shrimp over the counter in a supermarket or from a fishmonger.

-Fresh shrimp should smell slightly salty, like sea water.
-If the shrimp smells like ammonia, or if it generally smells slightly "off,” do not purchase it.
-The ammonia or "off" smell is caused by the growth of bacteria in the shrimp, which is likely to cause food poisoning if eaten.
+Fresh shrimp should have little to no odor and smell slightly salty, like sea water.
+If the shrimp smells like ammonia, or if it generally smells slightly "off," don't purchase it.
+The ammonia or "off" smell is caused by the growth of bacteria in the spoiled shrimp, which is likely to cause food poisoning if eaten.

 Also ensure that the shells are firm and glossy.
-If the shells are broken and slippery or slimy, the shrimp is likely to be spoiled and should not be purchased.
-Again, it is easier to check this by looking directly at fresh, loose shrimp rather than prepackaged shrimp.
+If the shells are broken and slippery or slimy, the shrimp is likely to be spoiled and shouldn't be purchased.
+Again, it's easier to check this by looking directly at fresh, loose shrimp rather than prepackaged shrimp.

 Also, look to see if the shells appear yellow or gritty.
 This may indicate that a chemical such as sodium bi-sulfate has been used to bleach the shells.
 The chemical may have been used to disguise the fact that the shrimp are old.

 Buying shrimp with their heads still on can help you to identify whether or not they're spoiled.
 The eyes should be prominent and shiny.
 If they look shrunken or dried out or are missing altogether, you should be wary of how fresh the shrimp are.
 To be on the safe side, purchase your shrimp elsewhere.

 Frozen Shrimp Appearance